RussCoder/djvujs/_src/_how_to_use.md

 }
 ```

-Also you can load the file by your own and then use the `loadDocument` method.
-However, in case of the `loadDocumentByUrl` you will see a progress bar of loading, if your file is rather big.
+Also you can load the file by your own (as an `ArrayBuffer`) and then use the `loadDocument` method.
+However, in case of the `loadDocumentByUrl` you will see the progress bar of loading, if your file is rather big.

 You can create several links to djvu files and open them in the viewer, when a user clicks on them.
 Here is the complete example: